A new pilot project in the capital will try out multi-faceted farming in a built-up setting as a source of food and environmental awareness

 The “then” freshly constructed Docks and tourist terminal within the Malta Grand Harbour in Valletta required an underwater draught of over thirteen meters in order to ensure the safe berthing and passage of cruise ships and heavy tankers, meant its fairway needed immediate dredging.
 A dispute between the Malta and British governments over such works engulfed over the desired dredging, as it was known that a WW II British Bombed laden ship, the SS Talabot, was recorded as resting on the fairway seabed that needed salvaging and clearance.

 When no agreement was reached in this regard, the Malta Prime Minister commissioned an underwater side scan profile and a later video survey of all obstructions and live ordinance located in the harbour.
-The responsibility of this highly dangerous underwater task once again fell to the young Maltese, but now fully qualified diver and his diving team, who rose to the occasion and carried out the tasks required from them in a most professional way.
+The responsibility fell to the young Maltese, but now fully qualified diver and his diving team, who rose to the occasion and carried out the tasks required from them.
 A British Government financial package later meant an added responsibility to the Maltese Commercial and Military Diving team led by David Schembri, in the salvage and disposal of the ship’s hull, several live torpedoes, tons of live ordinance, sunken guns, as well as other WW II artefacts and obstructions.

 As from March 2013, David Michael Schembri was elected as Qrendi’s fourth Mayor, serving a six-year term of office, throughout which his constituency has benefitted from several European Union financial grants through different Measures.
-Grants that have given the locality opportunities that would otherwise not have been possible.
 The Qrendi village went on also to receive the European Union “Destination of Excellence” title in March 2018 in recognition of its community contribution to Culture.
 On 25th May 2019 he has been re-elected for another term.